-This will reroute the traffic through DNS Watch, making Google Chrome’s privacy and browser settings more secure, and your privacy on Chrome much more safe.
+This will reroute the traffic through DNS Watch, making Google Chrome’s privacy and browser settings more secure, and your privacy on Chrome much safer.

 Keep Chrome private by not giving away your information

-Make your Google Chrome more private and secure
+Make your Google Chrome Browser more private and secure